MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **draft_message_id** - tracks the compose message ID of the message being sent

-- **event_mode** - tracks the event mode if applicable to the message, (“groups” or “other”)
+- **event_mode** - tracks the event mode if applicable to the message, ("groups" or "other")

 - **has_attachment** - indicates whether message has any attachments

 - **has_mip_label** - indicates whether a MIP label was stamped on the message or not

-- **is_group_escalation** - is this a group escalated message, “escalated message” is a message that was sent to the user's mailbox because of an escalation (subscribed to group)
+- **is_group_escalation** - is this a group escalated message, "escalated message" is a message that was sent to the user's mailbox because of an escalation (subscribed to group)

 - **is_groups** - track whether message sent is a groups message or not